originphp/website/source/docs/events.md

 ## Global

-Create a file called `listeners.php` like this
+To create events globally,create a file the `config/listeners.php` like this

 ```php
 use Origin\Publisher\Publisher